nileshjs/Transient_Profiler/README.md

 # Transient_Profiler
-Various type of analyses specific to the Transient dranainge basin.
+Various types of analyses specific to the Transient drainage basin.